Ulrike Sattler: Academic service

-Sattler serves as editor of the Journal of Logic and Computation, on the editorial board of the Journal of Automated Reasoning, and a chair for various conferences including the International Joint Conference on Automated Reasoning (IJCAR).
+Sattler serves as Editor-in-Chief of the Transactions on Graph Data and Knowledge, as editor of the Journal of Logic and Computation, and on the editorial board of the Journal of Automated Reasoning.
+Moreover, she has been the chair for various conferences including the International Joint Conference on Automated Reasoning (IJCAR).

 Awards and honours

 Sattler was elected a member of the Academia Europaea (MAE) in 2014.
 She was co-recipient with Bijan Parsia and Matthew Horridge of the best paper prize at the International Semantic Web Conference (ISWC) in 2008 which subsequently won the SWSA Ten Year award in 2018 for the highest impact paper from the ISWC proceedings ten years prior.